whitneyburton/portfolios/students/1806-front/cierra-washington/20180920-Cierra-Washington-M2.md

 (Indicate whether you passed or failed the end of module assessment)

 I believe that I passed the end of module assessment.
-I do think that my proctor labeled me thinking through problems as "struggling", but I didn't feel like I was struggling at all.
-It's possible that I just wasn't moving fast enough under pressure, which is an issue that can be fixed with more reps.
+I do think that my proctor labeled me thinking through certain problems as "struggling", but I didn't feel like I was struggling at all.
+It's possible that I just wasn't moving fast enough under pressure, which is an issue that can be fixed with more practice/exposure to the interview style/situation.

 ## B: Individual Work & Projects